thebrumby/HotWalletClaimer/README.md

 <a name="windows"></a>
 ## Guide for Setting Up WSL2 in a Windows 10/11 Environment

+Windows Subsystem for Linux (WSL2) allows you to run a GNU/Linux environment directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.
+This makes it an excellent choice for running this script in a Linux-like environment on Windows machines, as the commands and drivers detailed below can be utilized directly.
+Alternatively, watch the video below and consider using a cloud-based Linux server (12-month free trials are often available).

 ### Step 1: Enable WSL2 and Install Ubuntu 22.04

 1. **Open the Microsoft Store:**